alanng10/class-lang/Doc/Article/Avalon/a.md

 Post class Any Execute method is call to queue event.
 When the event loop execute the event, it will execute a State Any in Post class Any.
 The Execute method can be call from any Thread.

-Avalon.Storage module Storage class has field Class that is type bool, to set whether to use Class module storage nodes only.
+Avalon.Storage module Storage class has field Class that is type bool, to set to use Class module storage nodes only.